 In this blog, I seek to explore the relationship between Faith and Reason.
 The religion in mind is Christianity and in particular Catholicism.
 Even if you are not a Catholic Christian, you will still benefit greatly from this blog.
 And if you are not a Christian at all, I think that you will be fascinated by what you will learn.

 The philosophy that I will discuss is ancient Greek philosophy.
 I begin with some posts on the life of Socrates because I consider him to be the father of reason or philosophy, even thought there were philosophers years before him.
 If you read the posts on him, you will understand why.
 I then go on to a series of posts on Abraham, because he is considered the father of faith by the Jews, Christians, and Muslims.
 After that, go back to philosophy again as I discuss the Presocratic philosophers.
 Eventually, I will make my way to Plato, Aristotle, and the rest.
-I will demonstrate how these two tributaries of faith and reason eventually merged to make the New Testament Church.
+I will demonstrate how these two tributaries of faith and reason eventually merged into the Catholic Church.

-Jewish Faith and Greek Philosophy Joined
+Faith and Philosophy Joined

 Greek philosophy provided the tools and the philosophical language that made it possible to understand and express Christian theology in a deep and coherent fashion.
 The Greeks also asked the questions, for which they had no answers, that were eventually answered by the Christianity.
 Without the Greek’s philosophical ideas, the Christians would have been hard pressed to articulate their faith.
 And without the revealed truths of Christianity, many of the profound philosophical questions of the Greeks would have gone unanswered.
 But they weren’t just Greek questions, they were really the types of questions that all cultures throughout the world ask in their particular way.
 The Greeks asked universal questions, but in their own uniquely Geek manner and in ways often more profound than other cultures.